RSE-Sheffield/old_team_site_nikola/site/pages/training/carpentry/index.md

 [Software Carpentry][soft-carp], [Data Carpentry][data-carp] and [Library Carpentry][lib-carp] are
 training programmes designed to equip researchers (and library staff) with the the computing skills they need to get more done in less time and with less pain.
-A Carpentry workshop is a hands-on, (typically) two-day event that covers the core research computing skills needed to be productive in a small research-like environment.
+A Carpentry workshop ("bootcamp") is a hands-on, (typically) two-day event that covers the core research computing skills needed to be productive in a small research-like environment.
 Short tutorials alternate with practical exercises, and all instruction is done via live coding.